When does the Festival begin and end each day?

 Getting the guide in the Seattle Times isn’t enough time.
 Can I pick one up earlier?

 Sure!
-You are welcome to come by the Folklife offices (158 Thomas St, third floor, in Seattle) or stop by one of many local libraries where we deliver guides after May 16.
+You are welcome to come by the Folklife offices (first floor, Armory, Seattle Center) or stop by one of many local libraries where we deliver guides after May 16.
 Please note that if guides run out in a location, we may not be able to restock them.
-Read more here.

 Is Seattle Center wheelchair accessible?